 In the world of digital marketing, analyzing metrics is critical to understanding how to achieve the goals you set for yourself and making informed decisions in order to ensure the success of your business.

-While it is true that CPM on its own leaves a bit to be desired, in the sense that, as I mentioned at the beginning, it should always be interpreted and compared with other data (which I will tell you about soon), it is equally useful as a starting point to ensure you have good visibility and begin to juggle the various performance indicators that you should never overlook when you want to sell online (here a guide on how to sell online in 4 steps).
+While it is true that CPM on its own leaves a bit to be found, in the sense that, as I mentioned at the beginning, it should always be interpreted and compared with other data (which I will tell you about soon), it is equally useful as a starting point to ensure you have good visibility and begin to juggle the various performance indicators that you should never neglect when you want to sell online (here a guide on how to sell online in 4 steps).

 Only by consistently evaluating over time how your web promotion activities evolve, in fact, can you be sure that your digital marketing strategies achieve more and more optimal performance.